 Non-melanoma skin cancer is the most common type of cancer in the world.
 The two most common types of non-melanoma skin cancers are basal cell carcinoma (~80%) and cutaneous squamous cell carcinoma (~20%) [1,2].

 It is difficult to know the true incidence of non-melanoma skin cancers as very few cancer registries worldwide maintain statistics on these cancers [1,2].
-According to the Canadian Cancer agency, it is estimated that there will be 81,300 new cases of non-melanoma skin cancer in Canada in 2012, with 320 deaths .
+According to the Canadian Cancer agency, it was estimated that there would be 76,100 new cases of non-melanoma skin cancer in Canada in 2014, with 440 deaths .
 Despite the low rate of mortality from these cancers, they demand treatment.
 Australian statistics indicate that the incidence of treated non-melanoma skin cancers is more than 5 times the incidence of all other skin cancers combined .

 Epidemiologic studies have revealed patterns common to both basal cell carcinoma (BCC) and cutaneous squamous cell carcinoma (cSCC).
 Both BCC and cSCC have higher rates of incidence in populations located closer to the equator.
 Incidence also increases exponentially with age, although cases of BCC before age 40 are becoming more frequent.
 Additionally, both BCC and cSCC are significantly more frequent in light skinned populations than darker skinned individuals [1,2,4,5,6].